dhurlburtusa/shortcuts/seo/seo-cheat_sheet.md

 These algorithms often comprise hundreds of variables.
 In the search marketing field, we refer to them as "ranking factors."
 Moz crafted a resource specifically on this subject:
 [Search Engine Ranking Factors](https://moz.com/search-ranking-factors).

+## Search Engine Friendly Design and Development

+### Indexable Content

+To perform better in search engine listings, your most important content should be in HTML text format.
+Images, Flash files, Java applets, and other non-text content are often ignored or devalued by search engine crawlers, despite advances in crawling technology.
+The easiest way to ensure that the words and phrases you display to your visitors are visible to search engines is to place them in the HTML text on the page.
+However, more advanced methods are available for those who demand greater formatting or visual display styles:

+* Provide alt text for images.
+* Supplement search boxes with navigation and crawlable links.
+* Supplement Flash or Java plug-ins with text on the page.
+* Provide a transcript for video and audio content if the words and phrases used are meant to be indexed by the engines.

+**Seeing your site as the search engines do**

+Many websites have significant problems with indexable content, so double-checking is worthwhile.
+By using tools like Google's cache, [SEO-browser.com](http://www.seo-browser.com/), and the [MozBar](https://moz.com/mozbar/) you can see what elements of your content are visible and indexable to the engines.
+Take a look at Google's text cache of this page you are reading now.

+### Crawlable Link Structure

+Just as search engines need to see content in order to list pages in their massive keyword-based indexes, they also need to see links in order to find the content in the first place.
+A crawlable link structure—one that lets the crawlers browse the pathways of a website — is vital to them finding all of the pages on a website.

+* That is, don't have orphaned pages.

+**Reasons why pages may not be reachable**

+* Submission-required forms.
+* Links in unparseable JavaScript.
+* Links pointing to pages blocked by the Meta Robots tag or robots.txt.
+* Frames or iframes.
+* Robots don't use search forms.
+* Links in Flash, Java, and other plug-ins.
+* Links on pages with many hundreds or thousands of links.
+* Nofollow links (i.e., links with the `rel="nofollow"` attribute).

+### Keyword Domination

+One of the best ways to optimize a page's rankings is to ensure that the keywords you want to rank for are prominently used in titles, text, and metadata.